 Shropshire Wildlife Trust is your local conservation charity.
 We look after 40 Nature Reserves, inspiring people of all ages through our work with schools, events and volunteering opportunities.
-With the support of our members we give wildlife a voice.
+We campaign to make nature's recovery a reality.

 Latest news from Shropshire

 The Wildlife Trusts call for an immediate end to peat sales